We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Right now, research on acne and CBD mostly looks at CBD’s ability to put an end to this skin-clogging, oil-building process that leads to acne.

 The study found that CBD not only hindered oil production but also had anti-inflammatory effects on oil-producing glands.
-The researchers suggest that CBD is a “promising therapeutic agent” for treating acne.
+The researchers suggest that CBD is a “promising therapeutic agent” for managing acne.

 But like most matters relating to CBD, more research is still needed to confirm the findings.
 Still, if you’re curious and want to try a CBD product to see if it clears your skin, there are a few options out there.